-The weather in June, July, and August is extremely hot and humid with the possibility of rain almost every day, but this is also a good time to bag a bargain.
+The weather in June, July, and August is extremely hot and humid with the possibility of rain almost every day, but this is also a good time to bag a cheap flight to Miami.
 However watch out for the hurricane season which officially runs from June to November.

 May and October through early December can be great times to take a flight to Miami.

 Every March Bayfront Park in Downtown Miami transforms into an electronic dance music haven for individuals to come and rave, dance and party together.
 The weekend-long festival hosts live sets by some of the world’s most famous DJs and performers making it one of the biggest names in the electronic dance music scene.
 More than 50,000 people have attended the festival in the past to watch artists such as Fatboy Slim, Madonna and Calvin Harris.
 Alongside the artists and DJs are world-class dancers brought in from every party location worldwide such as Ibiza and Amsterdam.
 Ultra Music festival is full of hi-energy music lovers, spring breakers and ravers from all ages that gather every year to soak up the explosive fun-loving atmosphere accompanied by world-class entertainment.

 Miami is often called the "Gateway of the Americas" due to its cultural and linguistic ties to North, South, Central America, and the Caribbean.
 It lies between the Miami River, Biscayne Bay, the Everglades and the Atlantic Ocean.